The Shortlist (2024 edition)

 Boulangerie Automne, 6500 avenue Christophe-Colomb (Petite Patrie)—If there’s a better bakery for bread and viennoiseries in Montreal, we don’t know of it.
 Our go-to bakery for breads that I don’t bake at home, like baguettes, as well as chocolatines, pains aux raisins, danishes, buns, and other gourmandises.
 Truly outstanding, and now working closely with the amazing people at Moulin de Charlevoix to source much of their flour (!).

-Caffè in Gamba, 5263 ave du Parc (Mile End), 514-656-6852—For a couple of years now, my café of choice.
+Caffè in Gamba, 5263 ave du Parc (Mile End), 514-656-6852—For a few years now, my café of choice.
 Features an extensive selection of third wave coffee beans from across North America, and a top-notch espresso program with some talented (and award-winning) baristas.
-Plus, they renovated during the pandemic, and they’ve got a bright, light-hued new look—very L.A., actually—perfect for the New Age.
+Plus, they renovated during the pandemic, introducing a bright, light-hued new look—very L.A., actually—that’s been perfect for the New Age.

 Camellia Sinensis, 351 rue Émery (Latin Quarter) & 7010 rue Casgrain (Little Italy/Jean-Talon Market)—Not only the best tea shop in Montreal, but one of the very best in North America.
 Extremely knowledgeable and well-travelled staff.
 Truly magnificent selection of teas from India, Japan, China, Taiwan, and beyond.